 Native American Gardening: Stories, Projects, and Recipes for Families

 When my daughter was young, this was the book that she loved most of my gardening books.
-Michael Caduto shares traditional tribal gardening methods, pairing them with the oral histories of actual tribal people in story form.
+Michael Caduto shares traditional tribal gardening methods, pairing them with Joseph Bruchac’s retellings of the oral histories of tribal people in story form.
 An ideal book for time with the kids in the garden, and a fun way to teach both history and botany to your children.

 Botanical Shakespeare: An Illustrated Compendium Of All The Flowers, Fruits, Herbs, Trees, Seeds and Grasses Cited By The World’s Greatest Playwright